Code-Institute-Submissions/Portfolio-Project-One-1/README.md

   ### About

 * I used this page to display Images of Projects already created by gymfyt for their customer base.
-Along side this, text explaining what was included plus what was needed from the space available and also a final price of how much it cost to build the Project.
+Alongside this, text explaining what was included plus what was needed from the space available and also a final price of how much it cost to build the Project.

    ![Project-Image](/assets/images/READMEimages/project-page.png)

    ### Contact

-* On this page i placed a simple text box instructing clients to get in touch by filling in the form with there personal details.
-Also a text area for any special requirements like specific activities they want or disabilties they had.
-I wanted to make it a face to face consultation so the customer really felt like gymfyt had there best interests at heart.
+* On this page I placed a simple text box instructing clients to get in touch by filling in the form with their personal details.
+Also a text area for any special requirements like specific activities they want or disabilities they had.
+I wanted to make it a face-to-face consultation so the customer felt like gymfyt had their best interests at heart.

 ![Contact-Image](/assets/images/READMEimages/contact-image.png)

 ## Design

-* The initial design for the gymfyt website was to ensure it was completely responsive across all devices, which is why from the get go it was created to fit a mobile screen.
-I also wanted to make sure thay every peice of information on the site was necessary and relevant to the user, due to working with a smaller amount of space.
+* The initial design for the gymfyt website was to ensure it was completely responsive across all devices, which is why from the get-go it was created to fit a mobile screen.
+I also wanted to make sure that every piece of information on the site was necessary and relevant to the user, due to working with a smaller amount of space.

-* The color scheme used was a vibrant orange to show active, playful, energetic, happiness and confidence in the web page the dark grey was used as a contempary modern feel to show professionalism.
-I have used the sma ecolors throughout the webpage to keep things simple but elegant.
-Inside the text boxes an off-white light grey was used as to not be to harsh on the eyes and make for an easy enjoyable read.
+* The color scheme used was a vibrant orange to show activity, playfulness, energy, happiness, and confidence on the web page the dark grey was used as a contemporary modern feel to show professionalism.
+I have used the same colors throughout the webpage to keep things simple but elegant.
+Inside the text boxes, an off-white light grey was used as to not be too harsh on the eyes and make for an easy enjoyable read.

-* The font i used ROBOTO from google fonts is an easy to read uncomplicated font i kept the same font throughout as to not leave the user feeling confused or lost when navigating the site.
-The only other font used was SYNCOPATE for the logo a futuristic font ideal for the impression i wanted it to give.
+* The font I used ROBOTO from google fonts is an easy to read uncomplicated font I kept the same font throughout as to not leave the user feeling confused or lost when navigating the site.
+The only other font used was SYNCOPATE for the logo a futuristic font ideal for the impression I wanted it to give.

 ### Expectations

-* The client has asked that the bacis capabilties for the website are.
+* The client has asked that the basic capabilities for the website are.
-* An eye catching home page with Hero image instantly depicitng what the site is about
+* An eye-catching home page with Hero image instantly depicting what the site is about
 * An About/Projects page to show site users examples of previous works.
 * A collection of photos of each of the previous projects.
-* A simple and clear form specifically designed to allow gymfyt to contact users once details have been entered.
+* A simple and clear form specifically designed to allow gym fit to contact users once details have been entered.
-* The ability to expand the site further in the future of individual excersise equipment available.
+* The ability to expand the site further in the future of individual exercise equipment available.
-* Also future expansion of allowing clients to design their space virtually to show what is acheivable.
+* Also the future expansion of allowing clients to design their space virtually to show what is achievable.

-* The client wanted to express the look of a professional elegant committed site to achieve one final goal and that is to create safisticated engineered workout spaces suitbale for anyone and evryone.
+* The client wanted to express the look of a professional elegant committed site to achieve one final goal and that is to create sophisticated engineered workout spaces suitable for anyone and everyone.

 ## Testing